Understanding Trade References and Payment Experiences

 If you’re interested in disputing the payment experiences that appear in your business credit file, you can do so for free through CompanyUpdate.com.

 What Else Can I Do to Help Impact My Business’s Credit Scores and Ratings?

-- Pay your bills on time or early
+- Pay the bills for your business (including invoices for trade credit) on time or early

 - Ensure that your business’s details are accurate via Company Update, a free tool from Dun & Bradstreet